vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Mixpanel</h4>

-Mixpanel is an advanced product analytics tool designed to track and analyze user interactions with your app or website.
+<a href="https://mixpanel.com/home/" role="link" target="_blanck">Mixpanel</a> is an advanced product analytics tool designed to track and analyze user interactions with your app or website.
 It specializes in helping businesses understand user behavior, measure product engagement, and make data-driven improvements.

 For businesses seeking deeper insights into customer journeys, Mixpanel offers real-time analytics and powerful segmentation capabilities.